Power Tip 1: Receiving Alerts on Critical Events

 Server Technology’s Intelligent PDUs can monitor a variety of electrical and environmental parameters.
 Alerts may be issued for anything that gets monitored – inlet data, outlet data, circuit breaker status, unbalanced loads, power factor, and more.
 To receive alerts successfully, your PDU must be correctly configured.

 SYSLOG, which provides a permanent, offsite record of events.
 Within the network configuration menu, the user is able to define any number of filters and receive alerts.
 The advantage of this network protocol is that the alerts can be sent to any number of SYSLOG hosts.

 Email, which is configured through SMTP, or simple mail transport protocol.
 There are a number of event messages that you can enable; for example, simple thresholds such as overcurrent or temperature.
-You can also receive power messages, for events such as an outlet being switched on and off or rebooted.
+You can also receive power messages for events such as an outlet being switched on or rebooted.

 These notifications can be changed on a PDU basis, and on a sensor-by-sensor basis, which provides a lot of visibility.
 Here’s a tip: once you have set up alerts, test them by creating a change-of-state on the PDU, such as a reboot or by changing the temperature range.
 This will allow you to make sure you are receiving communications in the manner that you are expecting.